jessev14/darknessAnimationDuration/README.md

 ```

 # Technical Notes
 A socket is used to initate the animation on other clients.
-The `LightingLayer#animateDarkness` core function is used to initiate animation on current client).
+The `LightingLayer#animateDarkness` core function is used to initiate animation on the current client.
-After animation, the scene darkness is manually updated.
+After animation ends the scene darkness is manually updated.

 I submitted [this issue](https://gitlab.com/foundrynet/foundryvtt/-/issues/4715) to the core Foudndry repo so I fully expect this module to become obsolete at some point.
 I've just been using this for my own purposes and thought I might as well clean it up and share.